Why are my Brakes Squeaking?

 Heavy loads

 If you regularly carry lots of passengers or shift heavy loads in your car, then you may find that the brakes squeak more than they should.
 The heavier your vehicle, the more energy it will take to slow it down, which puts more pressure on the brakes.
 As the brakes get hot, the metal can swell, making the noise worse.
-Again, this is nothing to worry about, however you may want to get your brakes checked more frequently, as they could wear down faster.
+Again, this is not necessarily an emergency — but you may want to get your brakes checked more frequently, as they could wear down faster.

 Moisture